-It’s an exciting time of year for Cirium as we ramp up to announce the winners of our tenth annual On-time Performance Service (OPS) Awards for airlines.
+It’s an exciting time of year for Cirium as we announce the winners of our eleventh annual On-Time Performance Review for airlines and airports.

-Here are a few ways airlines can capitalize on their on-time performance:
+Here are a few ways airlines and airports can capitalize on their on-time performance:

 Feed it to the marketing department

 Customer satisfaction is about more than airfare discounts and flight availability.
 When considering an airline, travelers also need timeliness and assurance.

 Traveler experience and brand reputation is impacted by real-time changes within your operations.
 Fluctuations in your activities, or your competitors, can swing value in your favor.

 When an airline makes a statement about on-time performance, they’re often met with skepticism because the public often doubts an airline would report accurate information about itself.
 Promoting performance numbers reported by a third party helps remove that skepticism and increase credibility.

 If you have an impressive on-time performance ranking, then you can leverage that information as content for your promotional channels, including social media, corporate blogs and advertisements.
 For example: